-DURING the last fortnight there has been more discussion about going into Parliament than about anything else, and there is a good deal of difference of opinion about it.
-On the one hand, the great majority, holding the traditional opinion, say that a seat in Parliament is the natural reward of ability, and the best thing that can happen to any Englishman; or the other hand, an intellectual minority, mainly though not wholly to be found in London, say that Parliament is mostly composed of dull, rich men, that it is fit for such and only such, that an intellectual man would only waste his mind there, that he should keep to his own pursuits-to literature, or science, or philosophy-and leave Parliament to others.
+During the last fortnight there has been more discussion about going into Parliament than about anything else, and there is a good deal of difference of opinion about it.
+On the one hand, the great majority, holding the traditional opinion, say that a seat in Parliament is the natural reward of ability, and the best thing that can happen to any Englishman; on the other hand, an intellectual minority, mainly though not wholly to be found in London, say that Parliament is mostly composed of dull, rich men, that it is fit for such and only such, that an intellectual man would only waste his mind there, that he should keep to his own pursuits-to literature, or science, or philosophy-and leave Parliament to others.
 Let us try and see what is the truth of this matter; what a man gains and what he loses.

-There is no doubt that the traditional idea rests upon an It is thought that going into Parliament is a abolished fact. good way of making money.
-And it is true that sixty years ago, or still more a hundred, it was possible for a young man who started with very small means, but who had available brains, and who played his game keenly, to arrive at con-There were then many sinecure places of siderable wealth. fair amount which could be combined together till they came to a very good income indeed, and which could be settled in remainder and reversion so as to make a comfortable pro-The chance of obtaining these places was vision for children. always most uncertain, and the career was very precarious it was never considered a reliable calling by sound people.
+There is no doubt that the traditional idea rests upon an abolished fact.
+It is thought that going into Parliament is a good way of making money.
+And it is true that sixty years ago, or still more a hundred, it was possible for a young man who started with very small means, but who had available brains, and who played his game keenly, to arrive at considerable wealth.
+There were then many sinecure places of fair amount which could be combined together till they came to a very good income indeed, and which could be settled in remainder and reversion so as to make a comfortable provision for children.
+The chance of obtaining these places was always most uncertain, and the career was very precarious-it was never considered a reliable calling by sound people.
+Still there was such a career, and we could run over the names of those who made money in it.
+But now there is no longer any such career.
+The sinecure places upon which it was based have been abolished.
+If a man of ability wishes to make money he had better go anywhere else than into Parliament, for there is much more to be spent than made there.